mmsdw/hotel-management/README.md

-# The Wild Oasis
+# Hotel Management

-The Wild Oasis is a comprehensive hotel management web application designed to simplify daily operations for the hotel managers.
+A comprehensive hotel management web application designed to simplify daily operations for the hotel managers.
 It provides an efficient and intuitive user experience while supporting essential functionalities.
+Course Project from Udemy.

+- API and DB with Supabase
+- Deployment with Vercel

 ## Features